ImperialCollegeLondon/cdti_data_export/README.md

 This repository contains a Python script designed to anonymise cardiac DTI data, and to convert DICOM data to NIFTI format.

-This is going to be the standard procedure to share cardiac DTI data within the [Cardiac Diffusion Special Interest Group (SCMR)](https://scmr.site-ym.com/group/Diffusion).
+This is going to be the standard procedure to share cardiac DTI data in the multicentre study from the [Cardiac Diffusion Special Interest Group (SCMR)](https://scmr.site-ym.com/group/Diffusion).

 This README describes the steps to install and run the Python script.